AKG (company)

 AKG Acoustics (originally Akustische und Kino-Geräte Gesellschaft m.b.H., Acoustic and Cinema Equipment L.L.C.) is an acoustics engineering and manufacturing company.
 It was founded in 1947 by Rudolf Görike and Ernest Plass in Vienna, Austria.
-It is a part of Harman International Industries, a subsidiary of Samsung Electronics.
+It is a part of Harman International Industries, a subsidiary of Samsung Electronics since 2017.

 The products currently marketed under the AKG brand mostly consist of microphones, headphones, wireless audio systems and related accessories for professional and consumer markets.

 History

-The company was founded in Vienna, Austria in 1947 by two Viennese: physicist Rudolf Görike and engineer Ernst Pless.
+The company was founded in Vienna, Austria in 1947 by two Viennese scientists: physicist Rudolf Görike and engineer Ernst Pless.

 Originally, its main business was to provide technical equipment for cinemas: loudspeakers, film projectors and light meters.
 The business slowly expanded and AKG started selling car horns, door intercoms, carbon microphone capsules for telephones, headsets and cushion speakers.

 About this time, the company developed its first patents, the moving coil technology and the principle of mass load membranes, allowing its products to have extended frequency ranges.

 With the creation of the D12 microphone in 1953, AKG achieved international fame, setting the standard for voice transmissions.
-Being the world's first dynamic cardioid microphone, it possessed excellent sonic qualities for that time, making its way into radio stations and recording studios from across the world.
+It possessed excellent sonic qualities for that time, making its way into radio stations and recording studios from across the world.
 The product was improved through subsequent upgrades, spanning the famous C414 and C12 microphones.

 By the end of the 1970s and into the 1980s magnetic cartridges were produced, such as the P25 in 1982.

 In 1984, AKG became a public company, listed on the Vienna stock exchange.
 As a blue chip company, it was one of the most traded stocks.

 The company was acquired by the American company Harman International Industries in 1994.
 By this time, AKG's United States subsidiary had been established (in Los Angeles in 1985).
 AKG Acoustics USA, still headquartered in the San Fernando Valley, also houses regional offices for Crown Audio, another Harman Industries subsidiary.

 In 2010, the company received the prestigious Technical Grammy award.

 In 2016 it was announced that the AKG Vienna facilities (headquarters, manufacturing, and engineering) would be shut down in 2017, with a transfer of brand headquarters to California, USA.

 Most current AKG-branded products are made in Harman's overseas production facilities.

-In 2017, a group of former AKG engineers based in Austria formed Austrian Audio, competing with AKG.
+In 2017, Samsung Electronics acquired Harman.
+In the same year, a group of former AKG engineers based in Austria formed Austrian Audio, competing with AKG.